Utah Administrative Code

 (g) ensure clinical staff documentation is recorded immediately and reflects a description of care given;

-(h) ensure that planned birthing center services are within the scope of privileges granted to the clinical staff;
+(h) ensure that planned birthing center services are within the scope of privileges granted to the clinical staff; and

 (i) recommend to the administrator appropriate remedial action and disciplinary action, when necessary, to correct violations of clinical protocols.